k88hudson/libtastic/README.md

 ![Travis status](https://travis-ci.org/k88hudson/libtastic.svg?branch=master)

-This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and an example for use during development.
+This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and other useful things.

-## What is supported by this library?
+## What is supported?

-This library is designed to be usable in:
+This repo shows you how publish a library designed to be usable in:

 - node 6+, with `npm install` and `require`,
 - a modern browser, with `npm install` and `require`, via a build system (e.g. Webpack or Browserify), or